 If you have an exemption from the whole MCT and have passed the OSCE, you must meet the SRA requirements and apply for admission by 31 August 2021 (inclusive).
 This is unless you take and pass the July 2021 OSCE, in such a case, you must apply for admission by 31 August 2021 (inclusive).

-You will need to complete an AD1: Application for admission as a solicitor form, and enclose several documents, such as a copy of your QLTS assessment results confirming your successful completion of the QLTS.
+You will need to complete an AD1: Application for admission as a solicitor form (now submitted online), and enclose several documents, such as a copy of your QLTS assessment results confirming your successful completion of the QLTS.